wavey-ai/mel-spec/README.md

 ### Discussion

 whisper.cpp produces mel spectrograms with 1.0e-6 precision.
-However, these spectorgrams are invariant to 8-bit quantisation: we can save them as 8-bit images and not lose useful information - not lose any *actual* information about the sound wave at all.
+However, these spectrograms are invariant to 8-bit quantisation: we can save them as 8-bit images and not lose useful information - not lose any *actual* information about the sound wave at all.